MrDecryptDecipher/ALGORAND-VOTING-DAPP-CHOICECOIN/README.md

   "X-API-Key": "" //your API key gotten from purestake API, }

-const mnemonic = ""; //the mmemonic 25 characters seperated by a whitespace should be imported here
+const mnemonic = ""; //the mmemonic 25 characters seperated by a whitespace should be imported here, basically put the passphrase with space between two phrases and paste them between the double quotes

 const voting_address = '' //input a voting address wallet you can send choice to, make sure choice is opt-in to receive votes